Skip to content

 2. GitHub issue with a docs label — one of: docs, documentation, readme

-Issue TypePipelinePhases
+Issue TypeWorkflowPhases

 Standardspec → exec → qa3 phases

-Additionally, the QA phase adapts when running on docs issues:
+The QA phase adapts when running on docs issues:

 QA BehaviorStandard IssuesDocs Issues